jkpubsrc/python-module-jk-keyvaluestore/README.md

 Introduction
 ------------

-This python module implements a simple key-value data base based on JSON data stored in a directory.
+This python module implements a simple key-value database based on JSON data stored in a directory.

 Information about this module can be found here: